Andy & Anne Hermanns

 - Our Self

-Andy and Anne Hermanns serve in Irrigon, a small farming community which is home to roughly 4,000 people.
-The community has been growing with the influx of Amazon data centers being built daily.
-The community suffers with growing drug problems, with a drug house located right across the street from the elementary school.
-Along with the issue of drugs, prostitution and gangs are well known in the area.
+Andy and Anne Hermanns serve in the Irrigon/Boardman area of Oregon.
+It is a small farming community which is growing at a rapid pace.
+The rapid growth is due to the influx of Amazon data centers that are being built daily along with the motels, gas stations, and convenience stores to accommodate all the new people moving to the area.
+The area suffers from a growing drug problem, alcohol abuse, theft, and in one community there is a drug house located right across the street from the elementary school.
+Along with the issue of drugs and alcohol, prostitution and gangs are well known in the area.

-Because of nearby farming, the town and surrounding areas have a large flow of immigrants and seasonal workers, some with the lack of adequate housing and food.
+Because of nearby farming, Amazon data centers, and construction, the communities and surrounding areas have a large flow of immigrants and seasonal workers, some with the lack of adequate housing and food.
 Most families are low income and rely on government assistance.
 The elementary school has a secret "backpack" program where they send home food for the weekends to students who are going without.
 There are a few churches in the community, but church attendance has been declining.
-Many people in the community consider themselves Christian, but don't fully understand the walk.
+Many people in the area consider themselves Christian, but do not fully understand the walk.

-The kids in Irrigon do not have a safe place to go.
-They crave healthy relationships with people who actually care about them.
-In recent years there have been a number of suicides, and even more have been attempted.
+The kids in Irrigon/Boardman do not have a safe place to go.
+They crave healthy relationships with people who care about them.
+In recent years there have been several suicides, and even more have been attempted.
+With the separation and isolation from the pandemic it has made the suicide rate even higher.
 Most of the children are from broken homes, and because of this they turn to drugs, alcohol, and sexual relationships before they get into high school.
-Teen pregnancy is on the rise in the community, as well.
-The community desperately needs connection and unity.
+Teen pregnancy is on the rise in the communities, as well.
+These communities desperately need connection and unity.

 Andy and Anne Hermanns became approved candidates with InFaith in 2018.

-His best friend and wife of seventeen years, Anne, participates in the ministry alongside him when she is not homeschooling their four children and helping others in the community.
+His best friend and wife of nineteen years, Anne, participates in the ministry alongside him when she is not homeschooling their three children and helping others in the community.
+There used to be four homeschoolers, but due to a recent graduate, Anne has less teaching to do now.
 Anne loves cooking and providing the extra attention that so many of the youth need.
+Anne is more of a one-on-one person and helps those individuals that need some special time and encouragement.